On July 20, 1969, Neil Armstrong, of the Apollo 11 crew, became the first human being to walk on the moon.

-Most people at the time saw the moon landing on television.
-In my case, I listened to it via a pair of low-tech earphones made available to me by the State of Wisconsin.
-I was in a narrow cell at Waupun State Prison.
+Most people at the time watched the moon landing on television.
+In my case, I listened to it via a pair of low-tech earphones.
+I was in a cell fourteen bars wide at Waupun State Prison in central Wisconsin.

 Prison had become my temporary home due to an act of protest against the Vietnam War – I was one of fourteen people who burned files of Milwaukee’s nine draft boards.
 Now I was in the early weeks of serving a two-year sentence – in fact just over one year, given the “good behavior” factor.

-My new address was the sort of grim maximum-security prison you see in old James Cagney movies – tier upon tier of cells, each of them fourteen bars wide, reached via steel stairways and narrow catwalks.
+My new address was the sort of grim maximum-security prison you see in old James Cagney movies – tier upon tier of cells reached via steel stairways and narrow catwalks.
 It was a place that seemed black-and white even when seen in color.

 It was perhaps more exciting to listen to the moon landing than to see the event on TV.
 Radio’s advantage has always been to enlist one’s own imagination for all the visual effects.
 I had plenty of props for my imagination already, after seeing approximately every science fiction film made in the Fifties and having read many volumes of science fiction.
 Lots of si-fi book covers were embedded in memory.